What Unitarian Universalists Believe and Practice

 - Justice, equity, and compassion in human relations

-- Acceptance of one another, and encouragement to grow in our congregations
+- Acceptance of one another, and encouragement to spiritual growth in our congregations

 - A free and responsible search for truth and meaning